jaysylvester/citizen/README.md

 Certain events will occur throughout the life of your citizen application.
 You can act on these application events, execute functions, set directives, and pass the results to the next event or your controller via the `context` argument.
 For example, you might set a custom cookie at the beginning of every new session, or check for cookies at the beginning of every request and redirect the user to a login page if they're not authenticated.

-To take advantage of these events, include a directory called "on" in your app with any or all of follwowing modules and exports:
+To take advantage of these events, include a directory called "on" in your app with any or all of following modules and exports:

     app/
       on/